 From being able to run your fingers along the smooth marble walls of a canyon to seeing and hearing a waterfall at the edge of a desert, the best Death Valley hikes offer a variety of wonderful sensory experiences that make them well worth the effort.

-We haven’t included super short walks from parking lots to viewing areas in this round-up, but the short walk to the viewing area at Zabriskie Point, and the short walk to view the double wagon and mine remnants at Harmony Borax Works are both not to be missed!
+You’ll even find super short walks from parking lots to viewing areas: the short walk to the viewing area at Zabriskie Point, and the short walk to view the double wagon and mine remnants at Harmony Borax Works are both not to be missed!

 If you are planning a hiking trip to Death Valley National Park, read on to learn about the best Death Valley hikes, plus some tips for hiking in the desert park!